donvito/donvito/README.md

 I'm a Filipino Software Engineer living in Singapore.
 I usually hang out in [Twitter](https://x.com/donvito)

-- ⚡ Currently building [AIBackends](https://github.com/donvito/ai-backends), an AI backend server with ready-to-use APIs integrated with Ollama, OpenAI and Anthropic.
+- ⚡ Currently building [AIBackends](https://github.com/donvito/ai-backends), an AI API server with ready-to-use AI endpoints with Ollama, OpenAI and Anthropic.
 - 🌱 I launched [AI Dream Photo](https://www.aidreamphoto.com) which lets you create AI images with your face.
 - 📫 Connect with me at [website](https://donvitocodes.com) or [Linkedin](https://www.linkedin.com/in/melvinvivas/)
 - ⚡  I have some videos in [Youtube](https://youtube.com/donvitocodes)